Twitter shutting down app used to manage business accounts on February 3

-In June, Twitter launched Dashboard, a dedicated app brands can use to manage their various accounts, but seven months later it’s all about to change.
-On Tuesday, the company announced that it will be shuttering Dashboard on February 3 and while there was no specific reason given, Twitter said that all scheduled tweets will still be posted as scheduled and “can be seen/updated from TweetDeck.”
+In June, Twitter launched Dashboard, a dedicated app brands can use to manage their various accounts, but seven months later, that’s all about to change.
+Today, the company announced that it will be shuttering Dashboard on February 3, though no specific reason was given.
+Twitter did say that all scheduled tweets will still be posted as scheduled and “can be seen/updated from TweetDeck.”

 Twitter Dashboard will be closing down on February 3rd.
 1/5